 The City's urban design policies are outlined in Section 11 of the City's OP.
 In the opinion of staff, the proposed development meets the intent of these policies, specifically: Streetscape; Safety; Universal Design; Site Design; Building Design, and Massing and Scale Design.
-To address these policies, an Urban Design Brief and Design Report was submitted and has been reviewed by City staff.
+To address these policies, an Urban Design Brief and Design Report, attached as Appendix 'C', was submitted and has been reviewed by City staff.
 The Urban Design Brief outlines the vision and principles guiding the site design and informs the proposed zoning by-law regulations.

-Streetscape - All Street frontages are activated by at-grade commercial units, with a combined 3,651 square metres of commercial space proposed along the King Street East, Sportsworld Crossing Road and the private road.
-Furthermore, both buildings' principal entrances and lobbies are located at grade with direct access to public sidewalks.
-The three towers include podiums that have defined bases which will enhance the streetscape.
+Streetscape - All Street frontages are activated by at-grade commercial units, with a combined 2,000 square metres of commercial space proposed along Mill Street and the internal the private road.
+Furthermore, all buildings' principal entrances and lobbies are located at grade with direct access to public sidewalks and the Mill Station ION stop.
+The five towers include podiums that have defined bases which will enhance the streetscape.